 I do give Kent County Council credit for admitting there’s a problem with social mobility in our schools.
 I hope this ends the idea that grammar schools save the ‘bright poor.’
 Maybe they did that, once upon a time, in a world before Google showed primary school eleven-plus pass rates, in a time before tutors ads dominated eleven-plus forums.

 Kent County Council council looked at social mobility in our grammar schools, but what about social mobility in Kent high schools?
-There are around 2000 disadvantaged children in Kent grammar schools, but there are 23,000 disadvantaged children in Kent high schools.
+There are around 2000 disadvantaged children in Kent grammar schools while there are 23,000 disadvantaged children in Kent high schools.
 How does divided education effect their social mobility?

 The chair of the KCC commission mentioned that social mobility might also involve someone who, “takes a vocational course at college and goes on to create a successful plumbing business employing staff. ” I guess this is the secondary modern ideal, but it ignores the fact that 17,000 children in Kent high schools are rated ‘high ability’ based on SATs scores.
 So not only do I want to see stats on successful plumbing businesses, I want to see stats on university success from Kent’s forgotten high schools.
 The commission concentrated on grammar schools, but ignored the fact only 30% of Kent’s disadvantaged children achieve 5 GCSEs, compared to 37% nationally.
 In the rest of the country this figure is improving, in Kent it’s got worse three years in a row.